 Apart from the technical aspect of ATX vs. Micro ATX vs. Mini ITX ATX, we especially love the small sizes because they are super easy to move around.
 They are easy to use and easy to install.
 Overall, they are a good investment if you need to save up on desk space or just space.
 Micro ATX motherboards come with micro ATX cases so that you don't need to try and find it yourself.

 Is the Micro ATX Better than the Mini ITX?

-To reiterate, its not a matter of which motherboard is objectively better, its a matter of which motherboard is best for you.
-If you are someone looking for many upgrades, high RAM capacity without size limitations, then the Micro ATX is better for you.
-If you are looking for a compact computer that can be taken on the go with minimal bulk, or you are only looking for enough RAM for gaming or less demanding programs, then the Mini ITX is the best motherboard for you.
+To reiterate, it is not a matter of which motherboard is objectively better; it's a matter of which motherboard is best for you.
+If you are someone looking for many upgrades, high RAM slots capacity without size limitations, then the Micro ATX is better for you.
+On the other hand, if you are looking for a compact computer that can be taken on the go with minimal bulk, or you are only looking for enough RAM slots for gaming or less demanding programs, then the Mini ITX is the best motherboard for you.

 Additionally, if the space isn't too strict, then you should consider ATX models.
 They have a high power, and high end models even have a GPU primary sidebar build.
 Furthermore, ATX motherboards allow room for expansion.
 You might need expansion if you game regularly.
 Consider ATX motherboards.
 If you don't have much space, then consider ITX motherboards.